 - Experiences: I’ve heard of some Scouts receiving tickets to amusement parks, go-kart racing tracks, or rock climbing lessons.
 Considering that most Eagles will be attending college soon, I think a cooking class or some other form of educational experience would be an amazing gift for an Eagle Scout!

 - College Supplies: The key with Eagle ceremony gifts is getting the Scout something that they’ll actually use or remember.
+Practical Scout-themed items from ClassB are a great option!
 By gifting an item that they’d bring along to college, such as an insulated thermos or board game, they’ll remember their Scouting journey and your generosity every time they use your gift over the coming years.

 - Gear: If you can give a Scout anything that will keep them in the outdoors and active, your gift will be well appreciated.
 Some bits of small, useful gear could be water bladders, lights, or shoe insoles.
 Try to either choose gear that’s uncommon but practical or something that frequently needs to get replaced.